amanda/slayerly/README.md

 # slayerly
-the most metal url shortener on the web
+the most metal url shortener not on the web.

 ## usage:
 first: